qblone/loopback-addrs-traceroutes/README.md

 #### 2. Get unique pairs
 Traceroute sends three packets for each hop.
 In our dataset, we have three responses from the same hop.
-Since we are only interested in topology, we discard the additional information andonly keep unique hops.
+Since we are only interested in topology, we discard the additional information and only keep unique hops.

 ```sql
 unique as